-POLICY BILL 16: MULTI-VALUE SUSTAINABLE DRAINAGE SYSTEMS
+POLICY BILL14: MULTI-VALUE SUSTAINABLE DRAINAGE SYSTEMS

-- Development that is required to provide Sustainable Drainage Systems (SuDS) is expected to be provided on site, unless there are clear reasons why this is not possible.
+- A. Development that is required to provide Sustainable Drainage Systems (SuDS) is expected to be provided on site, unless there are clear reasons why this is not possible.
 Such development is encouraged to demonstrate the use of a wide range of creative SuDS solutions, for example through the provision of SuDS as part of green spaces, green roofs, permeable surfaces and rain gardens.
-Only where it is demonstrably unviable will an absence of any on-site SuDS provision be permissible in such developments. - SuDS provision must demonstrate how its design will enhance wildlife and biodiversity as well as minimise the impacts of flooding. - Development proposals should be supported by a drainage scheme maintenance plan which demonstrates a schedule of activities, access points, outfalls and any biodiversity considerations.
-The maintenance plan should also include an indication of the adopting or maintaining authority or organisation and may require inclusion within a register of drainage features.
+Only where it is demonstrably unviable will an absence of any on-site SuDS provision be permissible in such developments. - B. SuDS provision must demonstrate how its design will enhance wildlife and biodiversity as well as minimise the impacts of flooding. - C. Arrangements must be in place for the ongoing management and maintenance of the SuDS, for example, a contractual agreement by a third party.

-Policy conformity: NDP Objective: 5; HDPF Policy: 31, 35, 37, 38; NPPF para: 150, 165
+Policy conformity: NDP Objective: 5; HDPF Policy: 31, 35, 37, 38; NPPF para: 94, 99